ManuCiao10/web-scraping-house-discord/README.md

 Improvement:

 1. Add error message after the program crash.
+2. Add only first one address scraper
-2. Fix and test all the modules and run them in a server.
+3. Fix and test all the modules and run them in a server.
-3. add payment check discord
+4. add payment check discord
-4. Implemantation with Fast API
+5. Implemantation with Fast API
-5. add User Interface users when he can type the price and the city
+6. add User Interface users when he can type the price and the city

 ## LINK UTILS